Pat LaFontaine: NHL career

-On October 1, 1981, the New York Islanders traded Bob Lorimer and Dave Cameron to the Colorado Rockies for the Rockies' (later market rival New Jersey Devils') first-round draft pick in 1983; LaFontaine was selected by the Islanders in the first round as the third pick overall in the 1983 NHL Entry Draft with that pick.
-After representing the United States in the 1984 Winter Olympics in Sarajevo, Yugoslavia, LaFontaine joined the Islanders in time for the Stanley Cup Finals.
+On October 1, 1981, the New York Islanders traded Bob Lorimer and Dave Cameron to the Colorado Rockies for the Rockies' (later market rival New Jersey Devils') first-round draft pick in 1983; LaFontaine was selected by the Islanders in the first round as the third pick overall in the 1983 NHL entry draft with that pick.
+After representing the United States in the 1984 Winter Olympics in Sarajevo, Yugoslavia, LaFontaine joined the Islanders in time for the 1984 Stanley Cup Final.
 His arrival was concurrent with the beginning of the end of the Islanders' dynasty, as the team was steeped deep in aging veterans.
-The Islanders lost the finals that year to the Edmonton Oilers, ending the team's run of consecutive Stanley Cup championships at four.
+The Islanders lost in the Stanley Cup Final that year to the Edmonton Oilers, ending the team's run of consecutive Stanley Cup championships at four.
 LaFontaine had a strong performance, scoring two third-period goals during the Islanders' 5–2 loss to the Oilers in the fifth and deciding game of the series.

 In the 1987 Stanley Cup playoffs, LaFontaine scored the winning goal in the fourth overtime period of the seventh and decisive game between the Islanders and Washington Capitals, known as the "Easter Epic".
 The game was started on Saturday, April 18, and concluded just before 2 a.m. on the 19th, Easter Sunday.
 "It was the most memorable moment in my hockey life," he later recalled.
 "Even today, wherever I go, people come up to me and start telling me where they were during the Easter Epic."

 The Islanders continued to struggle and in 1989, they missed the playoffs for the first time since 1974.
 In the first game of the Islanders' next playoff series, in 1990, LaFontaine suffered the first of many concussions, after a controversial, open-ice hit by James Patrick of the New York Rangers.
 He fell on his head and was unconscious while being taken off the ice on a stretcher.
 The ambulance he took was delayed en route to the hospital by Ranger fans who rocked and pounded it as it left Madison Square Garden.
 He was lost for the remainder of the series.